-- Remove tofu skin from packaging, give it a quick rinse under water.
-Thinly slice the block of tofu skin into thin strips approximately 0.5cm thick.
+- Rinse tofu and thinly slice the block of tofu skin into thin strips approximately 0.5cm thick.
 Use your hands and pull tofu skin noodles apart so you have a pile of what looks like tofu skin noodles.
 Set aside for assembly.

 - Peel the cucumber and trim the ends.
 Cut the cucumber in half lengthwise and then again so you have 4 long quarters.
 Cut the cucumber diagonally about 1-1.5cm apart.

-- Wash and chop 2 sprigs of spring onion into 0.5cm rounds.
+- Wash and chop 2 sprigs of scallion (spring onion) into 0.5cm rounds.

 - In a small bowl add black vinegar, soy sauce, brown sugar, sesame oil and warm water.

 - Add chili oil, crushed garlic and grated ginger and mix well together.

 - Taste and adjust if you prefer more spicy.

 - In a mixing bowl, add tofu skin, cucumber and cauliflower together.

 - Mix together with dressing.
 Make sure all the veggies and tofu skin are fully coated with dressing.

-- Scatter with chopped spring onion and toss together.
+- Scatter with chopped scallion (spring onion) and toss together.

 - Pop salad into the fridge and let the salad “marinate” in the dressing for about 15 minutes before serving.